OffchainLabs/arbitrum-classic/docs/Bridging_Assets.md

 The Arbitrum protocol itself technically has no native notion of any token standards, and gives no built-in advantage or special recognition to any particular token bridge.
 Described here is the "Canonical Bridge," which we at Offchain Labs implemented, and which should be the primary bridge most users and applications use; it is (effectively) a DApp with contracts on both Ethereum and Arbitrum that leverages Arbitrum's cross-chain message passing system to achieve basic desired token-bridging functionality.
 We recommend that you use it!

+Currently, we maintain a whitelist of the tokens bridge-able through the canonical bridge; it will be removed soon.
+See [here](https://offchain.medium.com/continued-path-to-decentralization-bridging-tokens-into-arbitrum-42a94b054560) for more.

 ### Design Rationale

 In our token bridge design, we use the term "Gateway" as per [this proposal](https://ethereum-magicians.org/t/outlining-a-standard-interface-for-cross-domain-erc20-transfers/6151); i.e., one of a pair of contracts on two different domains (i.e., Ethereum and an Arbitrum chain), used to facilitate cross-domain asset transfers.